chi6rag/how-credit-card-processing-works/ebook/ch6/README.md

 # Chapter 6 : Credit Card Processor

-In order to find the best credit card processor for your company, you need to understand all the components of pricing structure.
+In order to find the best credit card processor for your company, you need to understand all the components of the pricing structure.

 ## Deception